Pulled Chicken Sandwich with Blue Cheese Coleslaw

 P.S.
 These would make awesome sliders for your Super Bowl party.

-Pulled Chicken Sandwich with Blue Cheese Dressing
+Pulled Barbecue Chicken Sandwich with Blue Cheese Coleslaw

 Click here for a printable recipe